skatejs/skatejs/README.md

 - Skate uses a functional programming model for rendering in which you can use any templating language you want that compiles down to Incremental DOM.
 X-Tags is not very opinionated about rendering or templating.
 You define a string of HTML and it will use that as the component's content.
 - Skate's property API is thorough and extensible.
 We provide implementationsf or commonly used property patterns and give you an API to easily write your own reusable properties.
-- Skate is only slightly larger and gives you everything you need to build complex components.
+- Skate is about the same size and scales well for building large, complex user interfaces.
 - There's no mutating your component's DOM from property accessors which can become unweidly.